annemarietannengrund/ObsidianSpeechToText/README.md

 The order is `keyword argument` > `environment variables` > `default values`

 ### Your Voice
-Yes, your voice is a configuration tool for whisper (the offline model) at least.
+Yes, your voice is a configuration tool for whisper.

 - Slow Speaking & Speaking with pauses => more usage of punctuations.
 - fast Speaking => more usage of commas.